 We will contact you and review your records with you to determine which charges you wish to expunge.
 If the records indicate you do not qualify to expunge certain charges, we will explain to you why not.
 If the records indicate you do not qualify, we may be able to assist you in becoming eligible for expungement.

 Upon payment, our office will prepare your expungement petitions, motions, and orders and file them with the appropriate courts.
 We will appear at expungement hearings without you ever having to step foot in the court house!

 If you pled guilty to a misdemeanor, the court charges a $100.00 filing fee for a misdemeanor expungement.
-If the court determines you do not qualify for expunge-ment, the court will refund ½ of your filing fee.
-Typically, we charge $250.00 for each petition of charges filed, this fee will vary based on the number of charges per petition.
+If the court determines you do not qualify for expungement, the court will refund half of your filing fee.
+Typically, we charge $250.00 for each petition of charges filed, but this fee will vary based on the number of charges per petition.

-For example, if you were charged with alcohol intoxication, disorderly conduct, resisting arrest on April 12, 2011, we would charge you a retainer of $250.00 to prepare, file and petitions with the court to expunge your record.
+For example, if you were charged with alcohol intoxication, disorderly conduct, resisting arrest on November 17, 2011, we would charge you a retainer of $250.00 to prepare, file, and petition the court to expunge your record.
 You would have to pay an additional $40.00 for us to order your criminal records and certificate of eligibility from the state.
 Finally, the court will require payment of the $100.00 expungement filing fee to the courts.
 The total amount you would have to pay on a single petition for a misdemeanor would be $390.00.
 In other words, we would charge you a lot less money to erase your record then you probably paid the lawyer to represent you on the charge.